Erich von Manstein: Dismissal

 Manstein received the Swords of the Knight's Cross on 30 March 1944 and handed over control of Army Group South to Model on 2 April during a meeting at Hitler's mountain retreat, the Berghof.
 Model's adjutant, Günther Reichhelm, later described the scene and Manstein's response:

 While on medical leave after surgery to remove a cataract in his right eye, Manstein recovered at home in Liegnitz and in a medical facility in Dresden.
 He suffered from an infection and for a time was in danger of losing his sight.
 On the day of the failed 20 July plot, an assassination attempt on Hitler's life that was part of a planned military coup d'état, Manstein was at a seaside resort on the Baltic.
-Although he had met at various times with three of the main conspirators – Claus von Stauffenberg, Henning von Tresckow, and Rudolf Christoph Freiherr von Gersdorff – Manstein was not involved in the conspiracy; he later said "Preussische Feldmarschälle meutern nicht"—"Prussian field marshals do not mutiny."
+Although he had met at various times with three of the main conspirators – Claus von Stauffenberg, Henning von Tresckow, and Rudolf-Christoph von Gersdorff – Manstein was not involved in the conspiracy; he later said "Preussische Feldmarschälle meutern nicht"—"Prussian field marshals do not mutiny."
 Still, the Gestapo placed Manstein's house under surveillance.

 When it became obvious that Hitler was not going to appoint him to a new post, Manstein bought an estate in East Pomerania in October 1944, but he was soon forced to abandon it when Soviet forces overran the area.
 His home at Liegnitz had to be evacuated on 22 January 1945, and he and his family took refuge temporarily with friends in Berlin.
 While there, Manstein tried to get an audience with Hitler in the Führerbunker but was turned away.
 He and his family continued to move farther west into Germany until the war in Europe ended with a German defeat in May 1945.
 Manstein suffered further complications in his right eye and was receiving treatment in a hospital in Heiligenhafen when he was arrested by the British and transferred to a prisoner of war camp near Lüneburg on 26 August.